-(2) Includes securities that have variable rates with the rates ranging from 2.49 - 2.57 percent as of fiscal year end.
+(2) Includes securities that have variable rates with the rates ranging from 0.25 - 0.48 percent as of fiscal year end.

-(3) The repurchase agreements meet the definition of a cash equivalent per policy and are reported on the Statement of Net Position as cash equivalents.
+(3) The repurchase agreements meet the definition of a cash equivalent per policy and are reported on the Statement of Net Position as cash equivalents at amortized cost which approximates fair value.